AndrewEllis93/Print-Tuning-Guide/articles/pa_em_oddities.md

 {% endcomment %}
 # PA / EM Oddities
 ---

+{: .compat}
-:dizzy: This page is compatible with Klipper *and* Marlin.
+:dizzy: This page is compatible with Klipper and Marlin.

 ---
 ## Slight Perimeter Gapping